mdbdev/learn-mdb-dev/README.md

 ## Build and Serve Locally

-`bundle exec jekyll serve --incremental`
+`make build`

-Note that `make build` will do the same thing (specified in the Makefile).
+Note that `bundle exec jekyll serve --incremental` will do the same thing (specified in the Makefile).

 `make clean` will clear the local cache of the site stored in `_site` (useful if you're having issues with the site not updating).

 ## Deploy to Firebase

-From the project folder, run `./launch` to deploy the site.
+From the project folder, run `make deploy` to deploy the site to Firebase.
+Note that `./launch` does the same thing.